rosmed/slicer_ros2_module/docs/pages/mrml-ros-nodes.rst

          # setup to get parameter robot_description from node state_publisher
          parameterNode = rosNode.CreateAndAddParameterNode('state_publisher')
          parameterNode.AddParameter('robot_description')
-         # check if parameter is set, C++ example is more detailled
+         # check if parameter is set, C++ example is more detailed
          if parameterNode.IsParameterSet('robot_description'):
            # then check the type
            if parameterNode.GetParameterType('robot_description') == 'string':